skillrepos/ollama-intro/labs.md

 <br><br>

 6. The `>>>` prompt has its own set of commands, all starting with a `/`.
-List them, then look at what this model actually is.
+Let's see them, then look at what this model actually is.

 ```
 /?